CVS posts strong Q4 numbers, but pandemic weighs on results - WTMJ

 AP Health Writer

-CVS Health is reporting surprisingly strong profit and revenue numbers for the fourth quarter, as a rise in prescriptions helped counter hits from the on-going COVID-19 pandemic.
+CVS Health easily beat fourth-quarter expectations as revenue from COVID-19 testing and prescription growth helped counter hits from an ongoing global pandemic.

+The drugstore chain and pharmacy benefit manager also released a forecast for this year that largely fell below Wall Street expectations and shares slid Tuesday.

-The nearly year-long pandemic has kept customers away from the drugstore chain’s stores and hurt sales of its cough and cold treatments, which normally grow during the winter.
+The pandemic has kept customers away from drugstores and hurt sales of products like cough and cold treatments, which normally grow during colder months.

+The company’s health insurance business also has started adding claims for COVID-19 treatments.

+The company is delivering vaccines to residents of nursing homes and other long-term care locations nationwide.
+Those vaccines will become a growing source of income later this year once more of the company’s stores start offering them.

-Overall, CVS Health said Tuesday that it earned $973 million in the final quarter of 2020, with results adjusted for one-time gains and costs totaling $1.30 per share.
+CVS Health earned $973 million in the final quarter of 2020, with results adjusted for one-time gains and costs totaling $1.30 per share.

 That’s six cents better per-share than Wall Street had expected, according to a survey by Zacks Investment Research.